Last Data Update: EDT | Data will refresh every 20 seconds.

 Each Metrorail station entrance has an extra-wide, accessible faregate for customers who use wheelchairs, scooters, and other mobility devices.
-The farecard is returned at the entry slot.
-The SmarTrip® target is located on the inside of the faregate for easier access.
+The SmarTrip® target is located on both sides of the faregate and on the top right for easier access.

 The Passenger Information Display System (PIDS) signs are located on each platform and mezzanine of every rail station.
 These displays can: